 - outstanding bills that have already been paid

-If you see a loan or a credit card on your credit report that you don’t recognise, it could also be a sign that you’re a victim of a scam.
+If you see a loan or a credit card on your credit report that you don’t recognise, it could also be a sign that you’ve been a victim of a scam.
 Should you find something that isn’t quite right, you should contact the credit rater you got your report from to find out what next steps you should take.
 For example, they may suggest locking your credit score to stop any fraudulent applications for loans in your name.

 How can you improve your credit score?

 Fortunately, if you’ve got a bad or lower than expected credit score, there are quick ways of improving it.
 Even if your credit score is generally ok, these quick wins could lower the interest rate you’re offered on a loan or boost your chances of getting a big mortgage.
 As recommended by Experian, here are some easy ways to improve your credit rating: